GitBaro/SQL-TRANSFORM-ANALYZE-DATA/cleaning_data.md

 ## Date/Time

-- Changed date format for All_Sessions and Analytics
+- Changed Date Columns of All_Sessions and Analytics tables to proper "YYYY-MM-DD" Format

 ```
 Update "All_Sessions"